polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 end
 ```

-When the [app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) action is executed, it sets a value in the lane shared context which will be used by any other actions or lanes, such as [deliver](https://docs.fastlane.tools/actions/deliver/).
+When the [app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) action is executed, it sets a value in the lane shared context which makes the API key available to any other actions or lanes, such as [deliver](https://docs.fastlane.tools/actions/deliver/).

 This means that you don't need to hold on to the key yourself, [Fastlane](http://fastlane.tools) will do the heavy lifting for you.

-If you wanted to hold on to the key, [the app_store_connect_api_key action](https://docs.fastlane.tools/actions/app_store_connect_api_key/) also returns the key.
+If you wanted to hold on to the key, [the app_store_connect_api_key action](https://docs.fastlane.tools/actions/app_store_connect_api_key/) also returns it.

 That's it!
-You have safely and successfully created and set up authentication with an App Store Connect API key using [Fastlane](http://fastlane.tools)! 🎉
+You have safely and successfully set up authentication with an App Store Connect API key using [Fastlane](http://fastlane.tools)! 🎉